tedious/JShrink/README.md

 JShrink is licensed under the BSD License.
 See the LICENSE file for details.

 In the spirit of open source, use of this library for evil is discouraged but not prohibited.

+## Reporting Security and Vulnerability Issues

+This project utilizes the [Tidelift Security Reporting System](https://tidelift.com/security) for security and vulnerability reporting.